nojs/nojs.github.com/index.md

 * [jscc](/jscc) Javascript compiler compiler

-I don't get what that title could stand for, but it's extensible processing tool for js that allows you to have any and all of that fancy or not syntax extensions and all AST-manipulation and macro-defining facilities.
+I don't quite get what that title could stand for, but it's extensible processing tool for js that allows you to have any and all of that fancy or not syntax extensions and all AST-manipulation and macro-defining facilities.